SystemsApproach/book/applications/traditional.rst

    The Safari web browser.

-Clearly, if you want to organize information into a system of linked documents or objects, you need to be able to retrieve one document to get started.
-Hence, any web browser has a function that allows the user to obtain an object by opening a URL.
+If you want to organize information into a system of linked documents or objects, there needs to be a way to identify documents so you can link to them.
 Uniform Resource Locators (URLs) are so familiar to most of us by now that it’s easy to forget that they haven’t been around forever.
 They provide information that allows objects on the Web to be located, and they look like the following: